-In the early 90’s, Dr. Thomas C. Daddesio (now of Slippery Rock State University in Pennsylvania) and I began the serious study of reggae music—using methodology drawn from semiotics and contemporary cultural theory.
+In the early 90’s, Dr. Thomas C. Daddesio and I began the serious study of reggae music—using methodology drawn from semiotics and contemporary cultural theory.
 After a while, we decided to try to play the music.
-This gave birth to The One Drop band—a reggae, ska, soca, rock band that played around campus for 8 years and released one album (The One Drop, 1998).
-Tom moved on the Pennsylvania and other members of the band graduated and also moved on.
-I played a few times solo or with a one or two other musicians over the next several years.
-Then Tom, Kathleen Regan (Downes), former singer in the band and, Caitlin Brutger, former
+Our explorations gave birth to The One Drop band—a reggae, ska, soca, rock band that played around campus for 8 years and released one album (The One Drop, 1998).
+Tom moved on to Slippery Rock University in Pennsylvania; other members of the band graduated and also moved on.
+I played a few times solo or with Brian Heilman over the next several years.
+Then Tom, Kathleen (Regan) Downes, former singer in the band and, Caitlin Brutger, former

 My background has been in modern poetry, critical theory and cultural studies.
 I now include song writing and recording in my resume.
 This web page will be devoted to providing a kind of song that has intellectual content and theoretical implications.
-When I was a kid, I started playing guitar on an old beat up relic the descended from my grandfather, then stopped for many years while pursuing academic work.
+When I was a kid, I started playing guitar on an old beat up relic that descended from my grandfather, then stopped for many years while pursuing academic work.
 This page provides a return to those roots.
 And yet, the roots have vanished.
 This page will also follow and embody the amazing journey sound has taken since I played my first chord on that old guitar.

 A favorite quote of The Karma Refugees is from Frank Zappa: “A composer is a guy who goes around forcing his will on unsuspecting air molecules, and sometimes unsuspecting musicians.”
 I’m sure the air molecules around when I played that guitar could not have suspected anything.
 But sound was on a journey; it was being captured and recorded—on tape, vinyl, and cassette tape—and on forward into the digital age—on computers.
 I found a copy of the first live recording I made in the early 90’s—an old unlabeled cassette tape.
 It was a beautiful concert by my student at the time, Luiz Moreira from Brazil.
 I converted the analog tape to digital files, remixed the songs using computer technology and can now make this remarkable concert—performed in front of 4 people and a tape deck—available to anyone who can find it.
 The air molecules could not have suspected!
 This page records an ongoing exploration into thinking about and making sound.